 Trial Number Results 1 Did the people stay in their seats?
 Did the door fly open?
 2 Did the people stay in their seats Did the door fly open?
+3 Did the people stay in their seats?
+Did the door fly open?

-Suggest some ways you could improve your design of your CEV:

-LAUNCH YOUR CEV
+Suggest some ways you could improve the design of your CEV: LAUNCH YOUR CEV